 - develop hand-eye coordination, ball sense and game sense

 - have a stepping stone towards ongoing participation in sport and life

 - develop a competitive spirit and understand about winning and losing

 - understand about fair-play, sportsmanship, and appropriate sports conduct

 We base our programme on research that suggests that young children should not specialise in sport from a young age.
+We specialize in a range of ages, starting with Singapore toddlers in sport all the way to preteens.
 A lot of expert sports coaches are now of the same view too and instead of getting children to specialize in a sport at the earliest age, they are now recommending multisport programmes instead.
 We are sure that the content of our programme meets and exceeds the fundamental movement skills guidelines as well as the basics of each of the sports that we conduct.

 Aside from having lots of fun, we also plan our activities to ensure and emphasise maximum active participation for all children.
 What this means is that all children are given lots of opportunity to hit balls, catch, throw, kick instead of waiting for their turn as can happen in organised team sports games.
 The more you play, the more you learn and improve, the more fun you have.
 It also tires the children out too!